derekl-beep/stackedit-notes/Intro to Data Science.md

 \sigma_1 \geq \sigma_2 \geq \sigma_3 \geq ... \geq \sigma_m \geq 0
 $$

 $U$ and $V$ contains the information about the column space and the row space of $X$ respectively.

 $\Sigma$ tells us how important various columns in $U$ and rows in $V$ are.

+The SVD of a real matrix is guaranteed to exist

 ## Matrix Approximation